storj/docs/app/support/account-management-billing/payment-methods/page.md

 To deposit STORJ tokens in an account, open a **_Payment Methods_** tab on the **Billing** page and click **Add STORJ tokens**, then use provided deposit address to deposit STORJ tokens via L1 (Ethereum).

 {% callout type="info"  %}
-Important: The deposit address generated for your account is a deposit-only address to prepay for usage on the Storj DCS Platform.
+Important: The deposit address generated for your account is a deposit-only address to prepay for usage on the Storj Platform.
 Users are not able to remove or otherwise withdraw tokens from this address.
 Any request for a refund or return of an unused prepaid deposit must follow the support process [](docId:LX9pqXsAduR8LEaEiX_It).
 {% /callout %}

 If the STORJ token balance runs out, a user will receive a notification to the registered email on the account.
 However, if a new payment is not added within a reasonable amount of time, Storj reserves the right to reduce account usage limits to zero and/or reclaim the available storage and bandwidth resources and delete your data stored on the network pursuant to our data retention policy.